bbykimchi/portfolio/README.md

 # Portfolio – Kim Kindvall

 Welcome!
 This repository is a collection of my personal and academic projects that explore everything from **software engineering and simulation** to **machine learning, AI, and web design**.

+This is the repository version of my portfolio, that I created to keep information and snapshots in one place for my own convenience.
+[Click here](https://bbykimchi.github.io/) to see the website version of my portfolio.

 ---